tektutor/jenkins-sep-2021/Day2/README.md

               - sends out an email with Build report to all team members (Feedback)

 #### Continuous Integration(CI)
-     - Code in frequently integrated several times a day by all the team members
+     - Source code is frequently integrated several times a day by all the team members
-     - any time code is commited, the respective member will also write automated test cases to test his/her code part of code commit
+     - any time code is commited, the respective member will also write automated test cases to test his/her source code part of code commit
-     - CI Servers like Jenkins, automates the build and test process and give Build Report as feedback
+     - CI Servers like Jenkins, automates the build and test process and gives Build Report as feedback
      - Each time code is commited, CI Servers repeats the existing and new Test cases added to verify the new functionality and existing functionalities.
 This helps in reporting bugs as and when new code is committed (fail-fast approach).